The Vanilla Islands

 - Flight included in the programme is, as of today, operated in economy class.

-- For passengers in transit in Mauritius, we recommend staying one night in Mauritius after this flight to ensure your connecting flights.
+- For passengers in transit in Mauritius, we recommend staying one night in Mauritius before this flight to ensure your connecting flights.

 - Package is subject to availability.